Turkish Art Exhibit Opens at NYIT Gallery 61

 The Advisement Preparation Form (PDF) is designed for students to record important questions and plan courses for future semesters to ensure their progress toward graduation.
 It is used in preparation for their advisement appointment and can be completed with the help of a Peer Advisor during their office hours.

 This calculator estimates what a student's cumulative GPA might be if they get the grades they want this semester.
 It is a helpful tool for determining the grades a student needs to raise their cumulative GPA.

 Peer Advisors (PAs) are upperclassmen, undergraduate students who support students with matters related to advisement and registration, including the explanation of degree requirements, the use of online tools such as NYITConnect and the future planning of their coursework in preparation for their advisement appointment.
 Peer advisors hold weekly office hours throughout the semester.

-Search for Sections
+Search for Classes